Coming to Ireland from Ukraine

 You should tell immigration officials that you need a place to stay when you arrive in Ireland and they will refer you to the Government’s Ukraine Crisis Temporary Accommodation Team (UCTAT).

 UCTAT accommodation is free of charge and includes different types of accommodation.
-For example, you may be accommodated in a hotel, guest house or another type of State-owned or private accommodation including property pledged by members of the public.
-The type of accommodation you will be offered depends on what is available at that time.
+There is a shortage of accommodation, and the type of place you will be offered depends on what is available at that time.
 You may have to stay in a community centre, sports ground or in tented accommodation for a period.

-If you refuse 2 offers of accommodation, you will not get any more offers.
-You can read frequently asked questions about IPAS accommodation (pdf) in Ukrainian (pdf) and Russian (pdf).
+If you refuse one offer of accommodation, you will not get any more offers.
+You can read frequently asked questions about IPAS accommodation (pdf).

 One short-term absence from IPAS accommodation of up to 7 days (over a 6-month period), may be allowed in exceptional circumstances.
 Absence requests are decided on a case-by-case basis.
 You can read more about absences from short-term IPAS accommodation.